pgEdge/pgedge-helm/docs/usage/backups.md

         You should generally not re-use an ObjectStore across multiple CloudNativePG clusters, but the data will be namespaced with the name of each CloudNativePG cluster (pgedge-n1 for example).

-5. Create or update your cluster to configure backups via the plugin
+5. Create or update your cluster to configure backups via the plugin.

-    For example, this would enable backups and WAL archiving via the Barman Cloud CNPG-I plugin into the object store defined above:
+    For example, the following template enables backups and WAL archiving via the Barman Cloud CNPG-I plugin into the `ObjectStore` defined above:

     ```yaml